Related Research and Policy Resources

 Research shows that paid sick time not only supports workers but also benefits businesses and communities.

-• Having paid sick days promotes workers’ health and avoids loss of productivity.11, 12 Without paid sick days, workers have to choose between going to work sick or losing much-needed pay.
+• Having paid sick days promotes workers’ health and avoids loss of productivity.13, 14 Without paid sick days, workers have to choose between going to work sick or losing much-needed pay.
 Employers who work sick could put the health of their coworkers and others at risk due to potential contagion.
-Research on paid sick days laws found that cities that required employers to provide paid sick time saw reductions in their flu infection rates; a nationwide paid sick law would decrease flu infections by 5 percent.12
+Research on paid sick days laws found that cities that required employers to provide paid sick time saw reductions in their flu infection rates; a nationwide paid sick law would decrease flu infections by 5 percent.14

 • Paid sick days also help businesses lower turnover and avoid higher health insurance costs.
-When there is workforce stability, businesses could reduce costs associated with frequent hiring.11 For example, a study of a city-wide paid sick days ordinance in Austin, Texas suggested that businesses in the city saved an estimated $4.5 million per year, mostly as a result of decreased employee turnover.11 Moreover, compared to workers with paid sick days, those without paid sick days are twice as likely to seek emergency room care as they could not afford to take time away from work to see doctors during normal business hours.11 They are also 2.5 times more likely to take their children to emergency room visits.11 These expensive emergency trips could replace routine medical appointments, potentially leading to higher health insurance costs for businesses, higher costs of health care for families, and less adequate preventive care for parents and children.11, 13
+When there is workforce stability, businesses could reduce costs associated with frequent hiring.13 Moreover, compared to workers with paid sick days, those without paid sick days are twice as likely to seek emergency room care as they could not afford to take time away from work to see doctors during normal business hours.13 They are also 2.5 times more likely to take their children to emergency room visits.13 These expensive emergency trips could replace routine medical appointments, potentially leading to higher health insurance costs for businesses, higher costs of health care for families, and less adequate preventive care for parents and children.13, 15

 • Having paid sick days laws can help decrease the large paid sick days gaps between high- and low-wage workers.
-Among the top 10% of employees with highest compensation in private sectors, 87% have access to paid sick days, compared to only 27% of the workers in the bottom 10%.14 Given that low-wage workers are more vulnerable to wage loss, they feel forced to work sick.
-Paid sick days provides income security, while enabling workers to care for themselves and their families during illness.14
+Among the top 10 percent of employees with highest compensation in private sectors, 87 percent have access to paid sick days, compared to only 27 percent of the workers in the bottom 10 percent.16 Given that low-wage workers are more vulnerable to wage loss, they feel forced to work sick.
+Paid sick days provides income security, while enabling workers to care for themselves and their families during illness.16

 Resources: